 Where can I find freeze dried strawberries?
 I buy them at Target or Trader Joes, they are very easy to find.
 Don’t mistake them for dried strawberries, they are not the same!
 You want the freeze dried ones.

 Why did my cookies spread?
-The cookies will spread more if you skip the freezer chilling time, so if you dont want flat cookies, then dont skip it!
+The cookies will spread more if you skip the chilling time, so if you dont want flat cookies, then dont skip it!

 - Try making these with semi sweet chocolate chips